What To Do With Chicken Coop Waste

 We have a dump pile about back in the woods, on our property of course.
 Make sure there are no eggs or anything else to attract varmints.
 As the years pass I've noticed the pile does not get bigger though we continue to use it.
 Nature breaks it down for us.

 Now I'm reasonably sure chipmunks and such eat any seeds left behind, but it turns into a beautiful rich compost all on its own back there.
-Which is the reason why it's so far from the coops, to keep the critters way back there.
+This is the reason why it's so far from the coops, to keep the critters way back there.

 Use Coop Litter Straight in the Garden